enceeobee/crib/README.md

-# crib
+# Crib

-Cribbage server side project
+Cribbage server side project.
+It uses an oversimplified REST API to do cribbage things.